 In connection with the IPO and the concurrent private placement, we entered into a registration rights agreement with the Investor Consortium (the Registration Rights Agreement).
-This agreement provides these holders (and their permitted transferees) with the right to require us, at our expense, to register shares of our common stock that they hold directly or hold indirectly through Star Parent.
-The agreement will also provide that we will pay certain expenses of these electing holders relating to such registrations and indemnify them against certain liabilities that may arise under the Securities Act.
+This agreement provides these holders (and their permitted transferees) with the right to require us, at our expense, to register shares of our common stock that they hold.
+The agreement also provides that we will pay certain expenses of these electing holders relating to such registrations and indemnify them against certain liabilities that may arise under the Securities Act.